ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/Prabesh01/hoh4](https://github.com/Prabesh01/hoh4) :  ![starts](https://img.shields.io/github/stars/Prabesh01/hoh4.svg) ![forks](https://img.shields.io/github/forks/Prabesh01/hoh4.svg)

 ## CVE-2021-3122
  CMCAgent in NCR Command Center Agent 16.3 on Aloha POS/BOH servers permits the submission of a runCommand parameter (within an XML document sent to port 8089) that enables the remote, unauthenticated execution of an arbitrary command as SYSTEM, as exploited in the wild in 2020 and/or 2021.
-NOTE: the vendor's position is that exploitation occurs only on devices with a certain &quot;misconfiguration.&quot;
+NOTE: the vendor's position is that exploitation occurs only on devices with a certain "misconfiguration."